Greeks defy Europe with overwhelming referendum 'No'

 "I have been jobless for nearly four years and was telling myself to be patient," said 43-year-old Eleni Deligainni, who said she voted 'No'.
 "But we've had enough deprivation and unemployment."

-(Additional reporting by Karolina Tagaris and Michele Kambas in Athens, Noah Barkin and Madeline Chambers in Berlin, Isla Binnie in Rome, Paul Taylor in Brussels,; Writing by James Mackenzie, Deepa Babington and Alessandra Galloni; Editing by Peter Graff, Ken Wills and Rachel Armstrong)
+(Additional reporting by Karolina Tagaris and Michele Kambas in Athens, Noah Barkin and Madeline Chambers in Berlin, Isla Binnie in Rome, Paul Taylor in Brussels,; Writing by James Mackenzie and Deepa Babington, Editing by Alessandra Galloni; Editing by Peter Graff and Ken Wills)